Stock Fencing

 FAQs

-How do I cut wire mesh?
+How do I cut stock fence?

 With wire cutting pliers or bolt cutters to ensure a smooth cut.